cpainterwakefield/practical_db_textbook/_sources/PART1_SQL/08-subqueries/subqueries.rst

 Table or column result
 ----------------------

 When a query can return multiple rows (a column or table), we have a different set of operators to work with.
-In this section we discuss the **IN** operator and the use of comparison operators with **ALL**, **ANY**, and **SOME**.
+In this section, we discuss the **IN** operator and the use of comparison operators with **ALL**, **ANY**, and **SOME**.
 Another Boolean operator, **EXISTS**, will wait until we discuss correlated subqueries later in the chapter.
-All of the operators that work with multiple rows work also work on subqueries returning zero rows or one row.
+All of the operators that work with multiple rows also work on subqueries which return zero rows or one row.

 IN
 ####

 The **IN** operator lets us compare some expression to every row returned from a subquery.
 If the expression equals any result from the subquery, then the **IN** expression evaluates to ``True``.
-For example, we can ask our database for a list of books which have won awards - books with book ids matching some book id in the **books_awards** table:
+For example, we can ask our database for a list of books which have won awards (books with book ids matching some book id in the **books_awards** table):

 .. activecode:: subqueries_example_multiple_rows
     :language: sql